skulpt/skulpt/lists.rst

        b = a[:]
        b[0] = 5

 #.
+Create a list called ``myList`` with the following six items: 76, 92.3, "hello", True, 4, 76.

+#.
+Write Python statements to do the following:

+    a.
+Append "apple" and 76 to the list.
+    #.
+Insert the value "cat" at position 3.
+    #.
+Insert the value 99 at the start of the list.
+    #.
+Find the index of "hello".
+    #.
+Count the number of 76s in the list.
+    #.
+Remove the first occurrence of 76 from the list.
+    #.
+Remove True from the list using ``pop`` and ``index``.

+#.
+Create a list containing 100 random integers between 0 and 1000 (use iteration, append, and the random module).
+Write a function called ``average`` that will take the list as a parameter and return the average.

-Write a Python function that will take a list of integers and return the maximum value.
+#.
+Write a Python function that will take a the list of integers from the previous problem and return the maximum value.
 (Note: there is a builtin function named ``max`` but pretend you cannot use it.)

 #.
 Although Python provides us with many list methods, it is good practice and very instructive to think about how they are implemented.
 Implement a Python function that works like the following: